maelyg/ONTViSc-hands-on-training/README.md

 ```

 After checking the results of the direct read approach, check if some viruses are present in high abundance.
 You will see that MsiMV in sample MT010 is present in high abundance.
-For these cases, it is possible to try de novo assembly or clustering to see if we can recover its full genome.
+For these cases, it is possible to try a de novo assembly or clustering approach to see if we can recover its full genome.
-To perfomr a denovo assembly approach on MT010 with the tool Canu, try the following command:
+To perform a denovo assembly approach on MT010 with the tool Canu, try the following command:
 ```
 #!/bin/bash -l
 #PBS -N ontvisc